msinhore/cloudstack-firecracker-extension/README.md

 - HTTPS listeners with auto-generated self-signed CA/server certificates and optional client-auth (`none`, `optional`, `required`).
 - PAM-backed HTTP Basic authentication; disable it when not needed.
 - Persistent VM metadata for crash recovery and rebuild.
+- Companion shutdown service that calls the agent API to stop running microVMs during host shutdown.

 ---
 ## Host Installation (Ubuntu 24.04)